-This is no south-east Asia backpacking trip, the food is going to be a little pricier than most nomad-centric locations around the world.
-Fret not however, during my stay I was able to find some handy outlets that offer delicious food that won’t turn you into an European Begpacker!
+This is no south-east Asia backpacking trip, the cost of eating out is going to be a little dearer than most nomad-centric locations around the world.
+Fret not however, during my stay I was able to find some handy outlets that offer delicious meals that won’t turn you into an European begpacker!

 Here are some great options.